How do we grade faceting gem rough?

 Parcel GradeThe first column shows our four standard grades for rough for parcels.
 The A Grade is for the cleanest rough and will create eyeclean or better gems.
 The B Grade is for stones that may create eyeclean stones but will probably create lightly to moderately included gems.
 The C grade is for stones that will cut moderately to heavily included gems.
 This grade is also called the Practice Grade because it gives you gem quality material to cut at the lowest possible price.
 The D Grade may cut heavily included gems but will primarily be used for cabbing , carving, tumbling, wire wrap or other applications.

 Hand Select Percentage

+The second column shows how our clarity percentage matches up to the four standard grades.
 This grade is used for our hand select gem rough to give you more specific information on these stones.

 The third column shows each standard grade matches up to the typical gemstone clarity grades.

 Remember, each gem and rough stone are unique.
 Their inclusions will be in different sizes, shapes, and characteristics.

 |A||100||FL||No visible inclusions, no flaws, transparent.|

 |99||IF||No visible inclusions but in the furthermost regions from the finished cutting areas, minor stuff at the outer edges, transparent.|

 |95||VVS||Minor inclusions causing minor 5% loss of cutting region to obtain eyeclean gem, transparent.|

 |90||VS||Minor inclusions causing minor 10% loss of cutting region to obtain eyeclean gem, transparent.|